McLeansAlterEgo/PneumoniaImagesANN/README.md

 The number of nodes within the network is purely dictated by the resolution of the image, we found that a **48x48** image resolution was adequate (with the images being grayscaled), as higher resolutions resulted in longer runtimes without significant gains in accuracy.
 Moreover, we used the **TanH** activation functions throughout the network except for the output layer, where **Sigmoid** was used.

 ### Sampling and Training
-There are two sampling methods included in both files **Random sampling with replacement** and **Random sampling without replacement**.
-Of course, sampling with replacement produced better results than without.
-Regardless of which sampling method is used, the *Scratch* model is set to train for exactly **40 Epochs** while the *Tensorflow* model for **15 Epochs**.
+**Random sampling without replacement** was exclusively used for selecting the data from the original data, then for selecting the batches.
+While one single batch cannot contain two of the same images, multiple batches can have overlapping images.
+The *Scratch* model is set to train for exactly **40 Epochs** while the *Tensorflow* model for **15 Epochs**.
 We achieved the best results with this configuration.
 The differences in number of epochs are due to the different learning rates set in the different approaches.
+Lastly, a fixed 46 batch size was used for both models.

 ### Results overview (without replacement)
  - **Scratch Model:**